 The plastic surface of the concrete shall receive an initial texturing immediately after finishing and before the application of curing on the concrete.
 The initial texturing shall be performed by dragging burlap longitudinally to produce a uniform textured surface.
 The burlap shall be kept in a clean condition and free from tears and encrusted mortar.
 It shall be kept damp but shall not add excessive water to the concrete surface.

-Concrete pavements shall receive a final texturing by grooving.
+Concrete pavements shall receive a final texturing by grooving longitudinally.
 The grooving direction shall be consistent for the extent of concrete paving in the Work.

 Grooves shall be cut 2.5 mm in width, with a tolerance of plus 1.5 mm, and between 3.0 and 6.0 mm in depth.
 Over inductive loop detectors, grooves shall be cut between 1.5 and 3.0 mm in depth.
 Grooves shall have a centre-to-centre spacing of 19 mm with a tolerance of plus or minus 2.5 mm.
 Grooves shall be cut to within 150 mm and no closer than 50 mm of longitudinal joints.